FuelLabs/sway-standards/standards/src_10/README.md

 #### - token_id: `Option<b256>`

 The `token_id` field MUST represent the token's ID on the canonical chain.
-MUST be `None` if this is a fungible token and no token ID exists
+MUST be `None` if this is a fungible token and no token ID exists.

 ### Example